6 min read

 This week, Alphabet reported Q4 earnings, closing out the fiscal year exceeding expectations.

 In its Q4 2020 earnings call transcript, Alphabet’s senior management introduced a new reporting format.
-The tech giant started with an overview of Alphabet, followed by new segment disclosures for Google Services, Google Cloud, and Other Bets.
+First, the tech giant started with an overview of Alphabet, followed by new segment disclosures for Google Services, Google Cloud, and Other Bets.

 Highlights from Alphabet’s Q4 2020 Earnings Call: